 The Weights and Measures Division maintains surveillance of commercial weighing and measuring devices.
-The programs administered by the division protect buyers and sellers when goods and services are exchanged.
+The program is administered by the division and protects buyers and sellers when goods and services are exchanged.

 The division's programs are operated in accordance with the National Institute of Standards and Technology.
 The division also is a member of the National Conference on Weights and Measures and the National Fire Protection Association.